-Hiring someone yourself may give you more choice and control over who cares for you and what tasks they do, however before going down this road, there is a lot you’ll need to think about.
-Hiring your own personal carer immediately turns you into an employer, bringing legal, financial and practical implications.
+Hiring someone yourself may give you more choice and control over who cares for you and what tasks they do.
+However, before going down this road, there is a lot you’ll need to think about.
+Hiring your own private personal carer immediately turns you into an employer, bringing legal, financial, and practical implications.
 Read more about becoming an employer here.

-Unless you have a recommendation, or someone you know in mind for the job, you will need to advertise, interview and carry out checks.
+Unless you have a recommendation, or someone you know in mind for the job, you will need to advertise, interview, and carry out checks.
 You won’t be able to pay a friend or family member unless they are a registered carer.
 As an example, check out what we look for in our companion carers, we pride ourselves on first-class carers, always there for your loved one.

 Checking someone’s right to work in the UK